-A grade is a symbol used by teachers to impart information to students, to parents, and to other individuals and institutions with a legitimate need for that information.
+Grades are used by teachers to provide performance information to students, to parents, and to other individuals and institutions authorized to receive the information and have a legitimate need for that information.
 Grades are the teacher's best assessment of a student's performance in reaching the goals and objectives of a particular course, including mastery of content and demonstration of skills.
 Ongoing evaluation of the student's academic performance is an integral part of the training program.
 Substandard academic work will result in disciplinary action.